planetfederal/gxp/src/doc/tutorial/basic/viewer.rst

-.. _gxp.basics.viewer:
+.. _sdk.basics.viewer:

 Creating a Viewer
 =================
-The central object in the architecture of gxp is a gxp.Viewer.
+The central object in the architecture of gxp is a sdk.viewer.
 A viewer basically combines a map panel with tools, but it can do much more than that.
 By default a viewer will fill up the whole  viewport.
-The main configuration options for a gxp.Viewer are:
+The main configuration options for a sdk.viewer are:

 * proxy: The proxy to use in order to bypass the same origin policy when accessing remote resources through JavaScript.
 Will be set as